Alex Marlow Shares Biggest Lesson Learned from Andrew Breitbart

-The left is not interested in compromise, warned Breitbart News Editor-in-Chief Alex Marlow on Thursday, sharing the biggest lesson he learned from Andrew Breitbart in an interview with Sebastian Gorka, former deputy assistant to former President Donald Trump.
+The left is not interested in compromise, warned Breitbart News Editor-in-Chief Alex Marlow on Thursday, sharing the biggest lesson he learned from Andrew Breitbart in an interview with Sebastian Gorka, former deputy assistant to former President Donald Trump and host of the America First radio show.

 Marlow joined Gorka to discuss his forthcoming book, Breaking the News: Exposing the Establishment Media’s Hidden Deals and Secret Corruption, scheduled for release on May 18.